 2.5.
-Test derivation from nondeterministic FSM specifications the description of nondeterminism.
+Test derivation from nondeterministic FSM specifications

+All the three major specification languages for protocols, LOTOS, ESTELLE, and SDL support the description of nondeterminism.
 So a machine abstracted from the formal description of a protocol might also be nondeterministic.
 Generally speaking, a nondeterministic FSM model may be used to represent different situations, such as the following: